samdze/godot-modifiers-plugin/README.md

 - Define custom mix modes for your project.
 - Custom editors and inspectors to ease the use of the plugin.

+# Next steps
+While the plugin is functional and many things can be achieved with it, there are a few extra features I'd like to add eventually, maybe when Godot will better support plugins creation exposing more functionality to scripting languages:

+- Allow the creation of any type of property modifier, not limited to a single input of the same type as the property to be modified, but allowing any type and number of inputs.
+- More editor and inspector support.

 # Usage examples

 The examples below are possible even without this plugin, but the Modifiers node allows a flexible, modular and decoupled implementation.